 While this may seem like the most obvious technique, it can also be the boldest.
 While it varies with shades, green is generally reserved as a “cool” color, like light blue or lavender.
+Or rather add area rugs of green color on them walls!
 If you’re looking to add green without going overboard, consider just adding a green accent wall to a room.
 “Some of the right places for an accent wall include a fireplace wall, the wall that anchors your bed, an interesting nook, or a bookcase wall,” Kristie Barnett, a.k.a.
 The Decorologist explains.

 Add an Accent

 If a green wall isn't right for your space, you can still add a touch of green through other accents.
 Decorative objects, like bookends and vases, or throw pillows are a low-key, easy way to soak up the benefits of nature's favorite color.

 According to Color Psychology, green gems can do some serious healing.
 “In crystal therapy, gems with a green color, like jade or malachite, are used to even out the energies around the emotional center of a being.”
 Luckily, malachite has taken interior design by storm in recent years.
 From pillow covers to coasters and wallpaper, malachite is great for most spaces.

 Besides adding life to a space, and a breath of fresh air (literally), plants provide the perfect pop of green to a room.
 According to Dr. Nancy Stone of Creighton University, a specialist in color psychology, “dotting thriving pot plants around your house could all deliver just the dose of green you need to feel better.”

 In lieu of painting a wall green, try an alternative.
 Whimsical outdoor-themed tapestries and murals can transport your room right into nature.
 Look for large-scale pieces that feature trees or grass.

 Buy your favorite rugs from RugKnots!
 Do let us know how did you like our rug collections and feel free to connect with us!